 As the parents or loved one of a special needs child we know you are concerned about the future.
 The special needs planning attorneys at the Charleston, South Carolina law firm of Kuhn & Kuhn are dedicated to alleviating as many of those concerns a possible through careful and timely estate planning.
 Contact the South Carolina law firm of Kuhn & Kuhn by calling 843-577-3700 or by using our online contact form today to get started on your special needs planning.
-We offer free consultations and three convenient office locations in Charleston, Summerville, and Beaufort.
+We offer free consultations and two convenient office locations in Charlesto and Summerville.

 Why Direct Gifts Do More Harm than Good

 As the parent or family member of a special needs child you already know how much it costs to provide quality care for your child.
 This knowledge likely has you, and other family members, concerned about the future when you are no longer here to cover those costs yourself.
 Simply gifting money or assets to your special needs adult child is not a viable solution in most situations because that gift will likely interfere with eligibility for much needed benefit programs such as Medicaid or Supplemental Security Income (SSI).
 The resource limits for state and federal benefit programs preclude your special needs loved one from receiving direct gifts made by well-meaning loved ones.

 The Solution – Creating a Special Needs Trust